Vlad-Radz/biz-strategy-knowledge-base-ai/001_information-extraction/README.md

 ## Ideas for improving the ontology:

-- Add :RiskTreatmentMethod, with possible categories: EliminateRisk, AvoidRisk, TransferRisk, ReduceRisk, RiskControl, ShareRisk, HaltSource, RemoveSource, RemoveImpact, RemoveConsequence, MonitorConsequence, MonitorImpact, MonitorRiskSource, etc.
-- Distinguish between risk response and treatment / preparation strategy?
+- Add :RiskTreatmentMethod.
+Distinguish between risk response and treatment / preparation strategy?
 Can be both at the same time.
 - RiskEventCauses